 The effective projected area equations for latticed structures assume either round or square structural elements.
 Latticed legs made up of smaller individual members are treated as an equivalent round member.
 The latticed leg is considered as an individual latticed section of a structure in accordance with Section 2.6.11.1.1.
 The effective projected area of the latticed leg is determined based on the projected area and solidity ratio of one face of the latticed leg.
 The effective projected area for the direction normal to one face is used along with subcritical values for round elements.
-Subcritical values are assumed because of the typical size of the structural elements of latticed legs but also because the narrow face widths of latticed legs are assumed to prevent the formation of transitional or supercritical wind flow.
-The diameter of the equivalent round element is determined by dividing the effective area of the latticed leg calculated as an individual latticed section by its length and by a force coefficient of 1.2.
+Subcritical values are assumed because of the typical size of the structural elements of latticed legs but also because the narrow face widths of latticed legs calculated as an individual latticed section by its length and by a force coefficient of 1.2.
 The actual width of the latticed legs is used for determining the solidity ratio of one face of the structure as opposed to the diameter of the equivalent leg.
+The effective projected area of the diameter of the structure is determined using the equivalent round member are of the equivalent leg.
+The effective projected area of the structure is determined of the equivalent leg.
 The effective projected area of the structure is determined using the equivalent round member without a reduction for supercritical flow regardless of the diameter of the equivalent round latticed leg.